appersoncory/UniShell/README.md

 # UniShell

-UniShell is a POSIX-like shell program developed as part of an academic project for Operating Systems I. It implements fundamental shell features such as command parsing, I/O redirection, process and job control, and signal handling, offering a deeper understanding of system-level programming in Unix-like environments.
+UniShell is a POSIX-like shell program witten in C developed as part of an academic project for an Operating Systems course.
+It implements fundamental shell features such as command parsing, I/O redirection, process and job control, and signal handling, offering a deeper understanding of system-level programming in Unix-like environments.

 ## Features